Smoking restrictions in national parks

 Every year 3700 smokers in Queensland die from smoking-related diseases.
 Even passive smoking—breathing in the smoke from other people’s cigarettes—can adversely affect your health causing cancer and other life-threatening diseases.

 For the benefit of all park visitors, smoking is now prohibited within 10 metres of most visitor facilities in national parks.
-This includes any picnic table, barbecue, shelter shed, toilet, in-use campsite, information centre, jetty, landing stage (such as pontoons) or boat ramp.
+This includes any picnic table, barbecue, shelter shed, toilet, campsite, information centre, jetty, landing stage (such as pontoons) or boat ramp.

 It doesn’t mean you cannot smoke or use e-cigarettes when visiting parks—it means you cannot smoke or vape close to facilities that visitors use, where people commonly gather.
 These restrictions will protect the health and well-being of park visitors.